Continuous Limits for Constrained Ensemble Kalman Filter: Continuous limits of the constrained ensemble Kalman filter

 In view of the discussion in Section~\ref{sec:linearEqConstr}, it is easy to show that in the case of a linear equality constraint $\mathcal{A}(\vec{u}) = \vec{A} \vec{u} \in \R^m$, the DAE system~\eqref{eq:limitDAElinearG} reduces to

 which is the preconditioned gradient flow equation for the least square functional $\Phi$, studied e.g.~in~\cite{SchillingsPreprint,schillingsstuart2017,schillingsstuart2018}.
-We expect that~\eqref{eq:unconstrGradientFlow} still allows each ensemble member to satisfy the linear constraint if the initial condition is feasible.
+We expect that~\eqref{eq:unconstrGradientFlow} still allows each ensemble member to satisfy the linear constraint if the initial condition is feasible, again as consequence of the subspace property of the EnKF which holds also in the continuous dynamics~\cite{schillingsstuart2017}.

 We observe that the differential equation in~\eqref{eq:limitDAElinearG} can be written as

 and therefore it still has the structure of a preconditioned gradient type flow, where the flow $\Phi$ is perturbed along the direction of a linear combination of the constraints.
 However, while $\Phi$ is convex, $\Psi$ is not necessarily convex even if the constraint is since the method lacks information about the sign of the multipliers.